Finding the largest and smallest possible values of a function, or extremizing, is one of the most important practical applications of calculus.

 Hint: This problem actually doesn't require any calculus, just some intuition.

-Now suppose the company wants to produce the cheapest possible box with a fixed volume of cubic units.
+Suppose the company wants to produce the cheapest possible box with a fixed volume of cubic units.

 Besides being positive, there's no restriction on the base width or the height this time.